 Mastering for a LUFS target

-Most DAWs have a filter to alter volume to a chosen LUFS target.
+Most DAW software has a filter to alter volume to a chosen LUFS target or the option to process it during MP3 file export.
 We’ll show you how to make this adjustment using the most popular tools.
 We’ll be updating this page with more solutions as time goes on and we figure them all out ourselves.
 If you tool isn’t listed here and you know it supports this feature, please let us know so we can add it.

 Audacity